Schnose/SchnoseBot-DJS/README.md

 1. Set your SteamID by using `/setsteam`.
 2. Set your preferred gamemode via `/mode`.
 3. Use `/help` to get an overview over the commands.

+## Credits

+Shoutout to https://kzgo.eu/ for making our life much easier with the scuffed GlobalAPI.
+Check out the website, it's much more detailed than this bot and has a lot more functionality!